Paul Monaghan (politician): Comments on Twitter

-Prior to being elected as an MP, Monaghan had tweeted comments relating to the British flag and the Royal family.
+Prior to being elected as an MP, Monaghan had tweeted comments relating to the Union Jack and the Royal family.
 "The union flag" was described as "the butcher's apron" and as "unfit to wipe the floor of a pigsty".
 Another observed: "The ...
 BBC is reporting that the queen's diarrhoea has apparently cleared up and the Empire is safe".
 Monaghan referred to the Duchess of Cambridge as "Mrs Kate Saxe-Coburg-Gotha, unemployed of London".

 In July 2015, Ian Murray of the Labour Party, referred to Monaghan's contact with one user on Twitter, objecting to Monaghan having "chosen to not only follow but admire and encourage somebody who has professed deeply racist views".

 Monaghan tweeted in November 2012 about Israel's military action in Gaza and accused "the proud Jewish race" of persecuting Palestinians.
 A similar message was posted a few days later.
 The Jewish Chronicle contacted him in August 2015 about the posts.
 Monaghan, by that point an MP, deleted the tweets and issued an apology.
 He tweeted in 2013, that Westminster had become "absolutely repugnant – increasingly feels like early days of the Third Reich".

 Politicians from other parties urged SNP leader Nicola Sturgeon to discipline Monaghan for his comments.